-The 2021–23 fellows are working on four project areas that are aligned with CHCF’s strategies for supporting health equity: Impact Investing, Health Policy, Homelessness and Health Care, and Access to Care and Coverage.
+The 2021–23 fellows are working on four project areas that are aligned with CHCF’s strategies for supporting health equity: Impact Investing, Health Policy, Homelessness and Health Care, and Improving Access.

 “The inaugural cohort of CHCF Health Equity Fellows is full of rising stars working to make California’s systems of care more just,” said Sandra R. Hernández, MD, president and CEO of CHCF.
 “We are delighted that the fellows will bring their demonstrated commitment to racial and economic equity to CHCF and to the philanthropy world.”

 Janet Boachie, Impact Investing

 Janet Boachie will work with the CHCF Innovation Fund to expand its investment strategy to include seed-stage companies, where traditionally underrepresented entrepreneurs — specifically founders who are Black, Latinx, other people of color, or female — face disparities in access to funding.
 These founders are critical partners because they are often able to tap into their lived experiences to champion technology solutions that align with our mission of improving health care delivery to all Californians.

 “A small fraction of venture funding goes to underrepresented founders, and it’s definitely smaller in the health tech space.
 There are several founders with lived experience who have disruptive solutions that can tremendously change how care is accessed and delivered!
 I’m so excited to create a space for health tech founders who are Black, Latinx, and other people of color — especially those with early-stage companies — to receive what they need to feel empowered and be successful in their ventures.”